1Birdo/Gostress-Optimized/README.md

 ### 🛠 How It Works
 1. Proxy starts and listens for TLS connections on the configured IP/port.
-2. Once a bot connects, the proxy attempts a secure connection to the backend C2 server.
+2. Once a Client connects, the proxy attempts a secure connection to the backend C2 server.
 3. After both ends are connected, the proxy begins full-duplex communication using `io.Copy()`.
+4. This allows for secure communication and a hidden entry point towards the C2 server
 ---

 ### ✅ Usage